Master Productivity: 15 Expert-Approved Daily Tips

 • Delete or Archive each email that has the term “unsubscribe” in it (which is typically a marketing email)

-• Click on the down arrow in the Gmail search bar and open the create filter form
+• Click on the down arrow in the Gmail search bar and open the Create Filter form

 • in the field that marks “Has the words,” type “unsubscribe.”